samedog/Sims4-Decompiler-Helper/README.md

 # Sims4-Decompiler-Helper
-this script is based on darkkitten30's script (https://modthesims.info/t/532644) i'm aiming to decompyle as many .pyc files as possible by using the best tools available right now.
+this script is based on darkkitten30's script (https://modthesims.info/t/532644) i'm aiming to decompile as many .pyc files as possible by using the best tools available right now.

 Requirenments